1922 Memorial Cup

 The 1922 Memorial Cup final was the fourth junior ice hockey championship of the Canadian Amateur Hockey Association.
-The Eastern Canada champions were scheduled to play the Western Canada champions for the Memorial Cup in a two-game, total goal series, to be held at Shea's Amphitheatre in Winnipeg, Manitoba, The Canadian Amateur Hockey Association decided to save money, to have the George Richardson Memorial Trophy winners Toronto Aura Lee play the Fort William War Veterans en route to Winnipeg, rather than have Fort William play the Abbott Cup champions Regina Pats of the South Saskatchewan Junior Hockey League.
-Fort William defeated Aura Lee 5–3 in the sudden death playoff game.
-Fort William later won their 1st Memorial Cup, defeating Regina 8 goals to 7.
+The Eastern Canada champions, the Fort William War Veterans, played the Western Canada champions, Regina Patricias, for the Memorial Cup in a two-game, total goal series, at Shea's Amphitheatre in Winnipeg, Manitoba.
+Fort William won their first Memorial Cup, defeating Regina 8 goals to 7.